Juan Catalino Domínguez: Capture and escapes

-Once the murders were discovered, police diligently searched for the perpetrator until they found Catalino hiding in a hotel in Mendoza.
+Once the murders were discovered, police diligently searched for the perpetrator until they found Catalino hiding in a hotel in the city of Mendoza.
 Offering no resistance, he was quickly arrested by two guards and scheduled for transportation to La Plata.
 While passing through the town of Pergamino, Catalino feigned sickness and was allowed to get out the car and take off his handcuffs to relieve himself.
 After he went into the cornfield by the roadside, Catalino took off his coat and left it hanging on some plants in view of the guards, who patiently waited for his return.

 On April 20, 1945, Catalino was located in Mar del Plata, on a farm on 1526 Rodríguez Peña Street, as he had learned that his daughter was living in the city.
 He was surprised by police - who had been waiting for him for months - and opened fire on them with his gun, but was hit in the left leg by commissioner García.
 Catalino attempted to flee, but fractured his femur in the process, and was recaptured.
 He was again sent to the hospital and kept under surveillance, but one night, he asked the guard to remove the handcuffs so he could go the bathroom.
 Once again, he managed to escape by climbing out of the bathroom window to the roof and then jumped out into the garden.
 From there, he went into the streets, where he stole a bicycle and sped away into the stormy night, in spite of having a gangrenous infection on his wound.